 Fractional Ownership vs. Timeshare: What’s the Difference and Which Is Better?

-In the U.S., when it comes to vacation properties the timeshare model is recognized by most people.
-It’s why, when we speak with prospective owners at The Canyon Club, one of the questions we often hear is: “So, is this a timeshare?”
+In the U.S., most people recognize the timeshare model when it comes to vacation properties.
+It’s why, when we speak with prospective owners at The Canyon Club, one of the first questions we often hear is: “So, is this a timeshare?”

 Let’s break down the various differences between fractional ownership and timeshare: